matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 -   The `transaction_id` being used.
 -   The Key ID of the key being MAC-ed, or the string `KEY_IDS` if the item being MAC-ed is the list of key IDs.

+A MAC is then generated using HMAC as defined in [RFC 2104](https://tools.ietf.org/html/rfc2104) with the key generated above and using SHA-256 as the hash function.

 If a key is being MACed, the MAC is performed on the public key as encoded according to the [key algorithm](#key-algorithms).
 For example, for `ed25519`